Budapest Self Guided

 Climbing the stairs at St. Stephen’s was a superb way to wrap up our time in Budapest and almost two months of travel in Europe.
 The view of the Christmas markets below, the Danube, and Castle Hill in the distance was mesmerizing.
 This is what travel is all about.

-We did another load of laundry, started packing, and looked into online tickets for the airport bus but you need mobile data, so we will leave a few minutes early and use the ticket machine at the bus stop.
+We did another load of laundry, started packing, and looked into online tickets for the airport bus, but you need mobile data, so we will leave a few minutes early and use the ticket machine at the bus stop.

-We worked away, had the rest of our leftovers for dinner, and watched an episode of the Crown.
+We worked away, had the rest of our leftovers for dinner, and watched an episode of The Crown.
 We were looking forward to departure for Denmark and a big Emma hug.

 Looking for more from Budapest?
 Check these two posts: